ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureTimeOptions.rst

 IProcedureTimeOptions
 =====================

-.. py:class:: IProcedureTimeOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureTimeOptions

    object

    Interface used to access the time options for the current procedure.
 Use this interface to set an Interrupt Time or Fixed Duration for a procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureTimeOptions

 Overview
 --------